Toyota Kata: 5 questions to engage your work teams

 - Able to teach it

 Before you start coaching, you need to be able to competently do the improvement kata yourself.
-Once you’ve learnt the improvement kata, the coaching kata develops your skill as a manager for teaching the scientific working pattern of the improvement kata in everyday work.
-The ultimate goal is to embed the improvement kata into the daily work of managers, who are the day-to-day teachers by default in any organisation.
+Once you’ve learned the improvement kata, the coaching kata develops your skill as a manager for teaching the scientific working pattern of the improvement kata in everyday work.
+The ultimate goal is to embed the improvement kata into the daily work of managers, who are the day-to-day teachers by default in any organization.

 The five coaching questions

 Mike Rother, author of Toyota Kata, has done an admirable job in creating the right approach for a coaching conversation.
-Based on research on how Toyota manages people, he has formulated five coaching kata questions to establish dialogue.
+Based on research on how Toyota manages people, he has formulated Five Coaching Kata questions to establish dialogue.
 The questions are: